j-angnoe/simpleschema/simpleschema/README.md

 When designing models, or while prototyping, you may need to perform a lot of schema changes.
-You might be familiar with database migration solutions offered by popular frameworks, while this method is offers high accuracy and reproducability, it become tidious when you don't get the migration step right the first time.
+You might be familiar with database migration solutions offered by popular frameworks, while this method offers high accuracy and reproducability, it become tidious when you don't get the migration step right the first time.